Define where the pipeline should find input data and save output data.

 Specifies which database to use from dedicated list of databases available by ABRicate.

-For more information check ABRicate documentation.
+For more information check the ABRicate documentation.

 Modifies tool parameter(s):